petershin/liferay-learn/docs/commerce/latest/en/product-management/catalogs.md

 - Liferay PaaS
 - Liferay SaaS
 ---

 # Catalogs

-A catalog contains all the information about the products you're selling and are scoped to an instance.
+A catalog contains all the information about the products you're selling.
 Before starting a store, you must create at least one catalog and add products to it.
+Catalogs are scoped to an instance.